Super Bowl XXVII: Third quarter

-Dallas then took the opening drive of the second half and advanced 77 yards in 11 plays, featuring a 25-yard reception by Irvin.
-However, on third down and 2, Aikman's pass to Novacek in the end zone was overthrown, forcing Dallas to settle for Lin Elliott's 20-yard field goal.
-This increased their lead to 31–10.
-Both teams were unable to score on each of their next possessions, but on the last play of the quarter, Reich threw a 40-yard touchdown pass to receiver Don Beebe.
-So despite five first-half turnovers, Buffalo was only trailing Dallas 31–17 going into the 4th quarter, and after their comeback from the 32-point deficit to the Houston Oilers, a 14-point comeback seemed perfectly within their capabilities.
+Dallas then took the opening drive of the second half and advanced 77 yards in 11 plays, which included two receptions by Irvin for 37 yards and four runs by Smith for 28 yards.
+However, on 3rd-and-goal at the Buffalo 2-yard line, Aikman's pass to Novacek in the end zone was overthrown, forcing Dallas to settle for kicker Lin Elliott's 20-yard field goal, increasing their lead to 31–10.
+After the Bills' next possession resulted in a punt and the Cowboys' resulted in a turnover on downs, Buffalo responded to Dallas' field goal with a 5-play, 61-yard drive, which ended with Reich's 40-yard touchdown pass to wide receiver Don Beebe on the last play of the quarter.
+Despite their five turnovers in the first half, Buffalo only trailed Dallas 31–17 going into the final quarter, and after their comeback from the 32-point deficit to the Houston Oilers in the Wild Card game, a two-touchdown comeback seemed perfectly within their capabilities.

 Fourth quarter

-Early in the 4th quarter, Aikman threw a 45-yard touchdown pass to Alvin Harper.
-Then on the second play of the Bills' next possession, Everett intercepted a pass from Reich and returned it 22 yards to Buffalo's 8-yard line, setting up another touchdown three plays later on Smith's 10-yard run.
-After Buffalo received the ensuing kickoff, Reich fumbled a high snap while in a shotgun formation.
-Norton recovered the loose ball and returned it 9 yards for a touchdown, increasing the Cowboys' lead to 52–17.
+However, the Cowboys tightened up on both offense and defense, and held the Bills scoreless for the rest of the game.
+On Dallas' next possession, Smith fumbled the ball, which was recovered by Aikman, but resulted in a 12-yard loss.
+Two plays later, Aikman completed an 18-yard pass to Smith, but it brought up 4th-and-1 and the Cowboys punted.
+During the punt, Bills cornerback Cliff Hicks fumbled the catch and had to fall on the ball at the Buffalo 12.
+From there, the Bills did not gain a yard and punted back to the Cowboys.
+After an 11-yard run by Smith, Aikman threw a 45-yard touchdown pass to wide Alvin Harper, giving Dallas a 38–17 lead, and essentially putting the game away.
+However, the Cowboys were not done adding to their lead.
+On the second play of the Bills' next possession, Everett intercepted a pass from Reich and returned it 22 yards to the Buffalo 8-yard line, setting up another touchdown three plays later on Smith's 10-yard run.
+Two plays after Buffalo received the ensuing kickoff, Reich fumbled a high snap while in a shotgun formation.
+Norton recovered the loose ball and returned it 9 yards for a touchdown, capping off the scoring at 52–17.
 The 21 points by the Cowboys is the most for a team in the 4th quarter, matched by the Kansas City Chiefs in Super Bowl LIV.
-The Cowboys also became just the second team to score two non-offensive touchdowns in a Super Bowl.
+The Cowboys also became just the second team to score two defensive touchdowns in a Super Bowl.
 The Raiders also did so in Super Bowl XVIII with a blocked punt return and an interception return.